brody20051/redesigned-chainsaw-project1/README.md

 * HTML files for page layout
 * CSS for styling and layout
-* JavaScript for dynamic page interaction
+* JavaScript for dynamic  interaction